 It took us three days of earning our government minder’s trust.
 He then relayed accounts of our conduct to his superiors who made the final decision.

 These officials were, incidentally, staying in the same hotel as us for the duration of our trip to DPRK.
-It was so they could control the movements of the international media they had invited there.
+It was so they could control the movements of the international media they had .
 A hotel that effectively sits on its own island, in the middle of a river.

 The waterpark felt like no other, yet looked like they all do.
 When we first entered the building we were not permitted to film but asked to bow infront of a life-size statue of the former ruler Kim Jong Il.
 This large figure is standing in the foyer of an indoor swimming pool, don’t forget.
 Weird.